 First, why would you want to use an airport lounge in the first place?

-It’s simple: Canadian airline traffic is at an all-time high, reporting record numbers in 2017.
+It’s simple: Canadian airline traffic is at an all-time high.
 The hustle and bustle of the airport is not the quaint atmosphere that it was when the McCallister family went rushing through O’Hare in Home Alone almost 30 years ago.
 Airports are busy, they are noisy, and downright stressful.
 An airport lounge is an oasis of calm in the chaos.

 Airport lounges offer a variety of amenities beyond just peace and quiet: